 Place a wok or large frying pan over medium-high heat.
-Add 2 Tbsp. of the sauce you just made, plus the shrimp.
-Stir-fry 1-2 minutes, adding the chicken stock when your wok/frying pan becomes dry.
+Add 2 tbsp. of the sauce you just made, plus the shrimp.
+Stir-fry 1 to 2 minutes, adding the chicken stock when your wok/frying pan becomes dry.
 Shrimp should be nicely cooked, pink and plump.

 Add the noodles and the remaining sauce, plus the 2 extra kaffir lime leaves.
 Using 2 wooden spoons or spatulas, "turn" the noodles in the pan to fry them (as if you were tossing a salad).
 Note that the noodles may stick a little to the bottom of the pan - this is normal.